What is Marketing Research? The 2026 Guide for Startups and B2B Founders

 AI Has Changed How Buyers Discover Products

 Your customers are no longer just searching on Google.
 They are asking ChatGPT, Perplexity, and Gemini for vendor recommendations.
 They are getting curated answers, not just links.
 If your brand is not present and credible in those AI-generated responses, you are invisible to a growing segment of buyers.
-Understanding this shift requires research — specifically, tracking how your brand shows up in AI search environments.
-This is exactly what AI Search Visibility strategy addresses.

 Buyer Expectations Have Shifted